arnoac/CheemCoin/index.markdown

 # Welcome to MemeFi Galaxy

 The future of MemeFi.
-Earn, trade, and laugh with MemeFi Galaxy (MEFI) on the Solana blockchain.
+Earn, trade, and laugh with MemeFi Galaxy (MEFI) on the Binance Smart Chain.

 ![MemeFi Galaxy](assets/images/memefi.jpg)